Chinese human rights lawyer chased out of 13 homes in 2 months as pressure rises on legal advocates

 The men did not say who say who they were or why they were there.
 The lawyers believe they are informal contractors for the police, a practice widely used by local Chinese governments to apply extralegal pressure to people they view as troublesome.

 More pressure came via Wang’s landlord.
-Around the time that the men appears, the landlord told Wang that his lease was no longer valid and his family had to move.
+Around the time that the men appeared, the landlord told Wang that his lease was no longer valid and his family had to move.
 Initially, they refused, but after a few days the apartment’s electricity, water and gas were cut off.

 Fellow disbarred rights lawyer Li Heping and his family left Beijing after similar pressure, according to Wang and Sophie Luo, an activist based in the U.S. Li declined an interview.